climateconnect/climateconnect/frontend/TESTING.md

 ### Filtering with query params

 1. Enter a URL with query params.
+Ensure
-Expect to see the selected filter tags
+   - Correct selected filter tags
+   - Correct selected resources (projects)
 1. Dismiss a selected filter tag (chip).
 Ensure
-   - URL is updated (query param removed)
+   - URL is updated (query param removed) correctly
    - Selected filter tag (chip) disappears
+   - Resources (projects) are re-fetched and updated in the UI correctly
    - On refresh, you see selected filter / selected item state updated appropriately
 1. Enter a URL with query params.
 Open related filter menu (e.g. "Categories" if query param is a category).
 Ensure